ROBOTIS-GIT/emanual/_includes/dxl/control_table_punch.md

-Current to drive motor is at minimum.
-Can choose vales from 0x20 to 0x3FF.
+Minimum current to drive motor.
+This value ranges from 0x20 to 0x3FF.